klundblad/AC_DC_Voltage_Amplifying_Converter/Sim/README.md

+# Sim #
+All simulations are in the .asc format which can be run in LTSpice XVII

 # 555_Timer_10V #
 The voltage divider will be replaced with a potentiometer to adjust the Duty Cycle.
 Adjusting the duty cycle via the potentiometer will change the output voltage (larger duty cycle = larger output V)